-This constitut es my written notice ur der LOU No. 16(c) of the collective agreement that I, wish to transfer my eligible TTOC experience credits applicable pre evious local collective a aployees.
-Transfer of th including November 15,) to that of the greement increment language for continuing and/or ese experience credits shall take place and be effective that once I submit this anot be reversed. application to the employer, this decision to transfer is Teacher Sign ature Date Signed District Recei pt Confirmed Date of Receipt Please Note: district no later than N ist be provided by the teacher and received by the lovember 15 th of the school year for a transfer for TTOC rned up to and including November 15 th to take effect
+This constitutes my written notice under LOU No. 11 of the collective agreement that I, wish to transfer my eligible TTOC experience credit earned under Article C.4 (up to and including November 15,) to that of the applicable previous local collective agreement increment language for continuing and/or temporary employees.
+Transfer of these experience credits shall take place and be effective placember 31, that once I submit this applic not be reversed. cation to the employer, this decision to transfer is Teacher Sign ature Date Signed District Recei pt Confirmed Date of Receipt Please Note: district no later than Nover e provided by the teacher and received by the nber 15 th of the school year for a transfer for TTO up to and including November 15 th to take effect ame school year. ıC